-- 1 Turn off any peripherals connected to your computer. - 2 Click the Start button. - 3 Click Turn Off Computer.
-The Turn off computer window appears. - 4 Click Turn Off. - 5 Respond to any prompts warning you to save documents or to consider other users and wait for your computer to turn off automatically.
+- Turn off any peripherals connected to your computer. - Click the Start button. - Click Turn Off Computer.
+The Turn off computer window appears. - Click Turn Off. - Respond to any prompts warning you to save documents or to consider other users and wait for your computer to turn off automatically.

 The power indicator turns off.

-Let M See the printed Troubleshooting guide if you have problems shutting down your computer.
+See the printed Guide to Troubleshooting and Recovering your VAIO System if you have problems shutting down your computer.